Arvamer/gilrs/gilrs-core/README.md

 [![Minimum rustc version](https://img.shields.io/badge/rustc-1.64.0+-yellow.svg)](https://gitlab.com/gilrs-project/gilrs)

 This library is minimal event-based abstraction for working with gamepads.
-If you are looking for something more hight level, take a look at `gilrs` crate.
+If you are looking for something more high level, take a look at `gilrs` crate.

 Platform specific notes
 ======================